Equity Financing for Your Business

 4. Negotiate the equity split

-After picking an investor or firm, you will likely need to do a business valuation to determine your company’s overall worth.
+After finding an individual investor or VC firm, you’ll need to do a business valuation to determine your company’s overall worth.
 Knowing this can help investors negotiate the estimated price per each equity share.
 Your company’s time in operation, cash flow projections and general market trends can help influence the equity share.

-Most venture capitalists want around 20% to 25% ownership in your company, while angel investors typically want between 20% to 50%.
+Most venture capitalists want around 20% to 25% ownership in your company, while angel investors typically want between 20% to 50%, though it can vary quite a bit and is typically up for negotiation.
 Remember, the equity share lasts forever or until the investing firm sells it back.
 This means you will hand over that percentage of profits as long as your company continues to operate.

 5. Use the funds to grow your business

-Once you’ve agreed on an equity price and share amount, the investor will release the funds to your business checking account.
+Once you’ve agreed on an equity price and share amount and formalized all the details in writing, the investor will release the funds to your business checking account.
 From there, you can use the cash to tackle your company’s most pressing needs, such as hiring new staff, refinancing business debt, purchasing new equipment and more.
+Keep in mind that investors may want a say in how their money is used.

 6. Share the profits

 As your business starts turning a profit, you will need to release the agreed-upon percentages to your investors.
-Payments are usually sent as dividends and is something your bookkeeper or accountant can help with — or you can use small business accounting software to do it yourself.
+Payments are usually sent as dividends on a rolling basis.
+This is something your bookkeeper or accountant can help with — or you can use small business accounting software to do it yourself.

 If your startup fails, you typically don’t need to repay the original investments.
 This is a risk investors take when they sign up to back your business.

 Equity financing could be a good fit if your company is already established but needs an extra boost to reach the next level of success.
-If you have a limited credit history and can’t qualify for traditional financing but have a solid business plan in place, you might have better luck with an equity investor.
+It can also make sense if you have a solid business idea but you lack the credit history to qualify for traditional financing.

 Additionally, some equity investors have extensive knowledge in your field and are committed to teaching you business strategies to improve your business model.
 In this sense, equity financing gets you funding plus a supportive business partner.

 However, your business must show potential for growth to appeal to equity investors.
-If you’re a brand-new startup in a risky field, you might want to consider alternative funding methods instead.
+If you’re a brand-new startup in a competitive field, you might want to consider alternative funding methods instead.

 There are many advantages to equity financing, such as helping you get funds during the early stages of your business without incurring debt.
 That said, it might not be the best fit for your company’s needs.
 Here are some other types of business financing to consider:

-Also, make sure that owing money to a friend or family member won’t strain the relationship, especially if your business fails to succeed.
+- Friends and family: You can also use a family loan to support your business growth.
+Just make sure that owing money to a friend or family member won’t strain the relationship, especially if your business fails.

-If you’re hard-strapped for cash, another option is to sell your business while staying on as an employee, CEO or partial equity owner.
-You could negotiate your future role or equity share in the company during the sale instead of accepting a clear lump-sum payment.
+- Sell your business: Another option is to sell your business while staying on as an employee, CEO or partial equity owner.
+You could negotiate your future role or equity share in the company during the sale.